mtov/engsoftmoderna/en/chapter1.md

 available, allowing developers to reuse code without delving into the details of tasks such as implementing graphical interfaces, manipulating data structures, accessing databases, and encrypting messages.
-Several automated testing techniques can—and should—be deployed to ensure that the produced code works as expected when used by actual customers.
+Several automated testing techniques can---and should---be deployed to ensure that the produced code works as expected when used by actual customers.
 Like other engineering products, software also deteriorates over time and therefore require maintenance, not only for bug fixing but also to